yourpurebredpuppy logo

 To keep your Anatolian Shepherd in, and to keep strangers and other animals out, fences should be high, with wire sunk into the ground along the fence line to thwart digging.
 Gates should have the highest quality locks.

 4. The strong temperament.
 Anatolian Shepherd Dogs have an independent mind of their own and are not pushovers to raise and train.
 Many Anatolians are willful, obstinate, and dominant (they want to be the boss).
 To teach your Anatolian Shepherd to listen to you, "Respect Training" is mandatory.
-My Anatolian Shepherd Training Page discusses the program you need.
+Read my free online training programs.

 5. Heavy shedding.
 Anatolian Shepherds shed a good deal.
 If your dog is indoors rather than outdoors with his flock, you'll find hair and fur all over your clothing, upholstery, and carpeting.